-Adjusted operating income: \$10,020,000, a \$3,810,000 (-27.5%) unfavourable variance due mainly to the decrease in operating revenues, which outweighed the savings generated by the staff and expense rationalization plans.
+Adjusted EBITDA: \$8,210,000, a \$1,810,000 (-18.1%) unfavourable variance due mainly to the decrease in operating revenues, which outweighed the savings generated by staff and expense rationalization plans.

-Analysis of cost/revenue ratio: Employee costs and the cost of purchases of goods and services for the Magazines segment's activities (expressed as a percentage of revenues) increased slightly from 88.1% in 2016 to 89.4% in 2017.
-The increase was mainly due to the above-noted factors.
+Analysis of cost/revenue ratio: Employee costs and the cost of purchases of goods and services for the Magazines segment's activities (expressed as a percentage of revenues) were stable at 89.4% for 2017 and 2018.